José Holebas: International career

 On 27 March 2015, two days before the crucial Euro 2016 qualifier for Greece against Hungary, media reports claimed that Holebas had trained normally with his Roma squad after departing from Austria on Tuesday.
 "On Monday José underwent a radiographic examination of which it was diagnosed that he was suffering from a left rib case injury.
 The player trained in Austria under an individual program but was not fit to be available to play against Hungary," the Hellenic Football Federation (HFF) said in an announcement.
 The HFF added that reports out of Italy cited by the Greek media "lead to completely erroneous conclusions in regards to the willingness of the player to contribute to his commitments with the national team any further."
-This was probably the cause for the non-call-up of the player for the national team, creating tension with new Greek sporting director and former national team teammate Georgios Karagounis.
+This was likely the cause for the non-call-up of the player for the national team, creating tension with new Greek sporting director and former national team teammate Georgios Karagounis.
 On 4 September 2015, Holebas returned to the national side after being picked by caretaker coach Kostas Tsanas, where he appeared for Greece for the first time in 12 months in Greece's 1–0 home defeat against Finland in a Euro 2016 qualifier in Piraeus.
 The defeat officially ended Greece's hopes of qualification to the final tournament in France in a poor overall qualifying campaign for Greece.

-In 2018 FIFA World Cup qualification, Holebas played his 38th and last ever cap for Greece when he came on as a second-half substitute in the Greek 2–0 home win over Cyprus on 7 October 2016 in Piraeus.
-Then on 10 October 2016, after a 2–0 away win against Estonia, Holebas officially announced his decision to retire from International football because he feels that it is time for the younger footballers of Greece to step up and become Greek international regulars.
-However, on 1 September 2017, Holebas admitted he had left the Greece national team due to his dislike of national team coach Michael Skibbe.
+In 2018 FIFA World Cup qualification, Holebas played his 38th and last ever cap for Greece when he came on as a second-half substitute in Greece's 2–0 home win over Cyprus on 7 October 2016 in Piraeus.
+Then on 10 October, after a 2–0 away win against Estonia, Holebas officially announced his decision to retire from international football, stating that he felt that it was time for the younger footballers of Greece to step up and become regular Greek internationals.
+However, on 1 September 2017, Holebas changed his view on his decision, admitting that he had left the Greece national team due to his dislike of then national team coach Michael Skibbe, who was later dismissed in 2018.

 Personal life

 At the age of 18, Holebas became the father to a daughter.
 In 2011, he married Diana Jäger, a German woman who also hails from Aschaffenburg.
-Holebas speaks German and English fluently and although he does not speak much Greek, he understands it.
+Holebas speaks his native language of German and English fluently and although he does not speak much Greek, he understands it adequately.
 He is a Roman Catholic Christian.